SensorNet-UFAL/environmentMonitoring/micaz/README.md

  - humidity;
  - light.

-Motes' data should be properlu processed and converted.
+Motes' data should be properly processed and converted.
 To install in a mote, first build it by typing in an terminal:

 make micaz